 - Wanting to take extra courses beyond your degree requirements

-If your completion-of-studies date has passed, or if you are not eligible for program extension, you may need to apply for reinstatement to lawful F-1 status.
+If your Program End Date has passed, or if you are not eligible for program extension, you may need to apply for reinstatement to lawful F-1 status.
 In this case, consult immediately with the staff in the the International Student & Scholar Center (ISSC).

-1. At least 30 days before your I-20 completion date, notify the ISSC staff that you are applying for program extension and set up an appointment with a staff member.
+1. At least 30 days before your I-20 end date, notify the ISSC staff that you are applying for program extension and set up an appointment with a staff member.
 You should bring: